16 Oct Illustration Strategy: Process for Telling Unique Stories.

 - Is there existing research on the audience that will see the illustration?

-- How long is the material that will be illustrated (full book or a short article)?
+- How long is the material that will be illustrated (full book or a short article-> I will need to read it)?

 - What type of illustration will it be: simple supporting spot illustration or detailed concept art?